 15. Matrix: A matrix chart or diagram shows the relationship between two, three, or four groups of information and gives information about said relationship.

-As you can see, there is a plethora of options when it comes to data visualisation, and these common types are only the tip of the iceberg.
+As you can see, there are a plethora of different options when it comes to data visualization, and these common types are only the tip of the iceberg.

-Although the amount of data visualisation options may feel overwhelming, whichever you choose will be much more comprehensible than raw numbers alone.
+Although the amount of data visualization options may feel overwhelming, whichever you choose will be much more comprehensible than raw numbers alone.

 UPDATE – We’ve got a new blog with 8 More Common Types Of Data Visualization.
 Click the link to read it.